 The 2017 Oregon Legislature passed House Bill 2017 that added provisions for a Credit Clearance Market (CCM) as an additional cost containment mechanism.

 The EQC adopted updated rules on Nov.
-2, 2017 adding the CCM mechanism, updating several provisions relating to electricity’s use as a transportation fuel and adding market monitoring provisions.
+2, 2017 adding the CCM mechanism, updating several provisions relating to electricity’s use as a transportation fuel, and adding market monitoring provisions.

 Regulated parties